meteor/meteor/content/ui-ux.md

 ### Reusable Components

-A "reusuable" component is a component which doesn't rely on anything from the environment it renders in, rather it renders purely based on its inputs (its *template arguments* in Blaze, or *props* in React) and internal state.
+A "reusable" component is a component which doesn't rely on anything from the environment it renders in, rather it renders purely based on its inputs (its *template arguments* in Blaze, or *props* in React) and internal state.

 In Meteor, specifically this means a component which does not access data from any global sources (typically either Collections or Stores).
 For instance, in the Todos example app, the `listsShow` template takes in the list it is rendering and the set of todos for that list, and does not ever look directly in the the `Todos` or `Lists` collections.

-The advantages of reusuable components are the following:
+The advantages of reusable components are the following:

  1. They are easy to reason about---you don't need to understand how the data in the global store changes, simply how the arguments to the component change.